HiPERCAM/hipercam/docs/reduction.rst

 refraction.
 However, if positions change a lot, it can make the start of reduction tricky.
-If so, then having set the apertures from an image taken near the middle of a run, tweak it using one taken from the start of the run (basically re-centre each aperture, but leave the linked apertures to follow whatever target they are linked to).
+If so, then having set the apertures from an image taken near the middle of a run, tweak it using one taken from the start of the run (re-centre each aperture, but leave the linked apertures to follow whatever target they are linked to).

 Problems with PGPLOT windows